Dayne-Game/10012650-5211-assign3/README.md

  - .Net Core 2.X is only supported on macOS 10.12 (Sierra) or Later
  - .Net Core 1.X is supported on macOS 10.12 (Sierra) and 10.11 (El Capitan)

-You can use any editor to develop .Net Core applications, but if you want an intergrated development enviroment download <a href="https://visualstudio.microsoft.com/vs/mac/">Visual Studio for Mac</a>
+You can use any editor to develop .Net Core applications, but if you want an intergrated development enviroment download <a href="https://visualstudio.microsoft.com/vs/mac/" target="_blank">Visual Studio for Mac</a>

 <link href="styles.css" rel="stylesheet">